 The Localism Act 2011 introduced a new element to the planning system for England in the form of Neighbourhood Planning.
 Neighbourhood Planning sits within the strategic focus of the South Worcestershire Development Plan.
 Neighbourhood Planning allows a partnership of communities including businesses, residents and interested parties to develop policies that, subject to an independent examination and community referendum, will become part of the planning framework for land uses in their local area.

 Latest Neighbourhood Planning News

-Broadwas and Cotheridge - Following a successful referendum, Malvern Hills District Council will decide on 24 September 2019 whether to 'make' (adopt) the Broadwas and Cotheridge Neighbourhood Plan so that it is part of the statutory Development Plan for Malvern Hills District, sitting alongside the South Worcestershire Development Plan and other material considerations in determining planning applications in the parishes of Broadwas and Cotheridge.
+Broadwas and Cotheridge - At its meeting on 24 September 2019, 'made' (adopted) the Broadwas and Cotheridge Neighbourhood Plan so that it is part of the statutory Development Plan for Malvern Hills District, sitting alongside the South Worcestershire Development Plan and other material considerations in determining planning applications in the parishes of Broadwas and Cotheridge.

-Eldersfield – Eldersfield Parish Council have applied for the parish of Eldersfield to be designated as a Neighbourhood Area.
+Eldersfield – Malvern Hills District Council has designated the parish of Eldersfield as a Neighbourhood Area.

 Neighbourhood Plans at Referendum stage

 There are currently no Neighbourhood Plans in Malvern Hills at Referendum stage.

 There are currently no Neighbourhood Plans in Malvern Hills at Examination stage.

 There are currently no submitted Neighbourhood Plans in Malvern Hills.